-BARCALDINE CELEBRATES WORKING CLASS HEROES
+BARCALDINE CELEBRATES ITS WORKING CLASS HERO

 Dallas Sherringham discovers that when travelling through central Queensland, make sure you leave a day or two spare to learn the unique story of Barcaldine.